tangc88/leaguebot/README.md

 Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).

+LeagueBot isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

 ## Assumptions
 * You have already signed up with [Beep Boop](https://beepboophq.com) and have a local fork of this project.
 * You have sufficient rights in your Slack team to configure a bot and generate/access a Slack API token.